kennysmithed/oels2024/index.md

 ## Class times

-The course runs in semester 1.
-We have lectures 9am-9.50am on Mondays, and lab classes 9am-10.50am on Wednesdays.
-There will also extra drop-in labs available in the run-up to the final assignment, see below.

-Lectures and labs are both essential to doing well on the course - the assessment involves an understanding both of the literature on online experiments (covered in the readings and lectures) and the practicalities of how to build them (covered in your own work on the practicals, with support available in the labs).
-Attendance will be taken in labs.

-### Arrangements for lectures and labs

 Lectures take place on Monday mornings, 9am-9.50am, in room S1, [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209) - as far as I can work out, S indicates Second floor.
 Labs are on Wednesday mornings, 9am-10.50am, in room M2 [Appleton Tower](https://www.ed.ac.uk/maps/maps?building=0201) (this is an open-plan Teaching Studio).

 Lectures will be live-streamed and recorded, streams/recordings are on the course page on Learn.
 There is no remote option for labs.

+There will also be extra drop-in labs available in the run-up to the final assignment, see below.

+Lectures and labs are both essential to doing well on the course - the assessment involves an understanding both of the literature on online experiments (covered in the readings and lectures) and the practicalities of how to build them (covered in your own work on the practicals, with support available in the labs). **Attendance will be taken in labs.**

 ## Assessment